lmmentel/mendeleev/README.md

 ## License

-The packegs is release under the persmissive MIT license, see [LICENSE](https://github.com/lmmentel/mendeleev/blob/master/LICENSE)
+This package is released under the permissive MIT license, see [LICENSE](https://github.com/lmmentel/mendeleev/blob/master/LICENSE)

 ## Citing

 If you use [mendeleev](http://mendeleev.readthedocs.org) in a scientific publication, please consider citing the software as

-|    L. M. Mentel, *mendeleev* - A Python resource for properties of
-  chemical elements, ions and isotopes. , 2014\-- .
+> L. M. Mentel, *mendeleev* - A Python resource for properties of chemical elements, ions and isotopes. , 2014\-- .
 Available at:
   <https://github.com/lmmentel/mendeleev>.